 During the 1980’s, Smith Funeral Home purchased James-Schalinske Funeral Home, which was located at 1702 Sixth Avenue in Grinnell, and also the McAninch-Fremming Funeral Home in Victor.
 John Smith and his young family lived at the Sixth Avenue location for a time.
 This location eventually was closed, and the Victor location remains a part of the Smith Funeral Home.
 In addition to the the family members/owners, who are licensed funeral directors, the business also employs two additional licensed funeral directors and three other staff members, including a prearrangement advisor.
 Funeral directors handle a wide range of services, including completion of the necessary paperwork involving death certificates, insurance, veteran’s benefits, and ceremonial recognition paper work, in addition to offering steady guidance to grieving families.

 Care of the remains of the deceased is an important part of the services offered.
 Families may choose to have loved ones buried or cremated.
 Burial is still favored over cremation (approximately 60% of Smith’s clients choose burial over cremation).
-However, business has also expanded to include an on-site crematorium and a monument company.
+However, business has also expanded to include an on-site crematorium and a monument company which also provides services on writing a great obituary.
 As one might surmise, the funeral home business has undergone many changes in the ninety years of operation in Grinnell.
 As the fourth generation business owners, John and Bill recall when they were children, their father not only operated a furniture store and a funeral home, but also one of the town’s two ambulance services.

 In those days, there were no pagers, cell phones, or answering machines.
 The phone line was staffed around the clock.
 Because of the ambulance service calls, the young Smith boys would sometimes go for days without seeing their father.
 As they grew older, they would occasionally go out on calls and were able to observe how the remains of the deceased were handled and transported and how the grieving families were consoled.
 John and Bill also helped with the yard work at the funeral home, did various painting jobs, cleaned the cars and set up chapel chairs for services.
 It was, and continues to be, a true family business, despite the many changes over the years.